Artanemus/SCM_Coach/README.md

 # SCM_Coach
 Swimming coaching application.
 Part of the SwimClubMeet eco system.

 Development of this application has just started.
-Currently there is no releases and is a work inprogress.
+Currently there is no releases and it's a work inprogress.

+Coach uses shared resources located in the Artanemus/SCM_SHARED repository.
+(Public)

 ![Hero Coach ICON](ASSETS/SCM_Icons_Coach.png)